 Bristol City Council and St Bernadette Catholic Primary School are working together to make the journey to school safer.

-To date, Bristol City Council has successfully launched the School Streets scheme with seven primary schools in the city, and we are now looking to extend this to St Bernadette Catholic Primary School.
+To date, Bristol City Council has successfully launched the School Streets scheme with seven primary schools in the city.
+This was extended to St Bernadette Catholic Primary school, which launched on the 18th September 2023.

 The main aims of Bristol School Streets are to: